jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

-consolidation into few large email providers, both due to innovative, high-quality services but also because running email services by small entities is becoming difficult; among other things due to spam prevention practices that tend to recognise well only the largest entities.
+consolidation into few large email providers, both due to innovative, high-quality services but also because running email services by small entities is becoming difficult; among other things due to spam prevention practices that tend to recognize well only the largest entities.

 In some other applications, such as social media, the services have a more closed nature.
 The value of being a customer of one social media service depends highly on how many other customers that particular service has.
 Hence, the larger the service, the more valuable it is.
 And the bigger the value difference to the customers, the less practical choice they have in selecting a service.